What's your reading level?

 With a brief glance at both articles, you may think that I have already formed the opinion that tracking reading levels does more harm than good.
 HOWEVER, based on my own experience in the classroom, I can see both sides of the argument.

 Here's a quick overview of the pros and cons that comes along with using reading levels:

 So where do I stand on incorporating reading levels in the classroom?

 If I've come across a little vague so far, it's for a good reason!

 As I learned more about the reading behaviors of my students and the levels I was using, I became MUCH better at choosing appropriate books for the majority of my students.
-This means, putting it bluntly, I cut out a lot of the “fluff” and was able to quickly discard books that were just not that interesting or useful to my students.
+Basically, I cut out a lot of the “fluff.”
+I also was quick to discard books that were just not that interesting or useful to my students.

 Stepping off my soapbox for now…

 I hope I've been able to adequately share my opinions.
 I feel like there's so much more that can be said, but in the meantime, I'd love to hear your thoughts.

 Are you at a school that sets expectations regarding reading levels?
 If you are, I hope this blogpost provides some ideas on how to make it work for your students.

 I'm very interested in reading instruction as I travel along the path to be the best educator I can be for my students.